Makuna/NeoPixelBus/ReadMe.md

 Arduino NeoPixel library

 ESP8266 CUSTOMERS PLEASE READ:  While this branch does work with the esp8266, due to the latest SDK releases it will not function reliably when WiFi is being used.
-Therefore I suggest you use the UartDriven branch, which includes a solution that will work with WiFi on.
-Further it contains enhancements that just can't be supported on AVR platform.
+Therefore I suggest you use the DmaDriven or UartDriven branches, which both include solutions that will work with WiFi on.
+Further they contains enhancements that just can't be supported on AVR platform.
 Including HslColor object and an enhanced animator manager.

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Makuna/NeoPixelBus?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)